logicalclocks/kserve/docs/samples/v1beta1/torchserve/autoscaling/README.md

 # Autoscaling
-KFServing supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes’ Horizontal Pod Autoscaler (HPA).
+KServe supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes’ Horizontal Pod Autoscaler (HPA).
 The features and limitations of each of these Autoscalers are listed below.

-IMPORTANT: If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install [HPA extension](https://knative.dev/docs/install/any-kubernetes-cluster/#optional-serving-extensions) after you install Knative Serving.
+IMPORTANT: If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install [HPA extension](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#install-optional-serving-extensions) after you install Knative Serving.

 Knative Pod Autoscaler (KPA)